Lozi people: History

+The Lozi kingdom was founded in the 17th century, and expanded to encompass the Bulozi Floodplain and surrounding territories.

-In about 1830, an army which originated in the Sotho-speaking Bafokeng region of South Africa, known as the Makololo, led by a warrior called Sebetwane, invaded Barotseland and conquered the Lozi.
+In about 1830, an army which originated in the Sotho-speaking Bafokeng who occupied the areas around Biddulphsberg, near modern-day Senekal, in the Free State, South Africa, known as the Makololo, led by a warrior called Sebetwane, invaded Barotseland and conquered the Lozi.
 They ruled until 1864, when the Sotho clique was overthrown following a Lozi revolt.

 The political organisation of the Lozi has long centred on a monarchy, whose reigning head, the Paramount King, is known as 'Litunga', which means 'keeper of the earth.'
 The renowned Litunga Lewanika, whose latter name was a nickname from the Mbunda meaning "unifier" following the Lozi revolt, reigned from 1878 to 1916, with a short insurrectionist break in 1884–85.
 He requested that Queen Victoria bring Barotseland under protectorate status.
 Great Britain, however, was uninterested in acquiring the territory.
 The granting of a royal charter to the British South Africa Company by Cecil Rhodes allowed the company to acquire Barotseland under the guise of the British government.
 Although under protectorate status, Lewanika eventually realized that he had been tricked and petitioned for the protectorate status to be corrected.
 Yet the land remained under Rhodes's control, and when no valuable resources like gold, copper, or other exports were found in the territory, the "British South Africa Company defaulted on every commitment it had made to Lewanika," resulting in little progress in the development of infrastructure and education.

 Although Barotseland was incorporated into Northern Rhodesia, it retained a large degree of autonomy, which was carried over when Northern Rhodesia became Zambia on its independence in 1964.
 In the run-up to independence, the Litunga, the Ngambela (Prime Minister), and about a dozen senior indunas went to London for talks with the Colonial Office, in an attempt to have Barotseland remain a Protectorate.

-Social organisation

-In Lozi society, the family is traditionally led by the eldest male, often the grandfather.
-Family relationships are formed through marriage, birth, or adoption.
-Marriage serves as the means of solidifying and extending family connections.
-A man who has reached adulthood is expected to have employment, establish his own homestead known as a lapa, and find a wife mufumahali.
-Upon marriage, the wife typically moves to her husband's homestead, integrating into his family and adopting their surname.
-The way a couple manages their lapa influences their social status.
-Although declining in modern times, polygamy remains common among the Lozi.

-Attire

-Traditional attire is an important aspect of Lozi culture, particularly for women.
-Lozi women wear the musisi, which means "skirt" in Silozi.
-This garment is usually made from satin and is often paired with a matching shawl called a cali.
-Additionally, women wear a wrapper to cover themselves, particularly from the waist down, and always cover their hair with a headscarf.
-This attire is valued for its modesty, respect, and dignity.